Strawberry daiquiri is a very easy sweet and sour cocktail that is perfect to be enjoyed at any time of the year!

 I hope that you love every recipe that you make! – Diana x

 - 10 ice cubes

-In a blender whizz all ingredients until it reaches a smooth consistency
+- In a blender, blend all of the ingredients until the mixture reaches a smooth consistency.

-Pour in 4 martini glasses and garnish with fresh mint leaves
+- Pour in 4 martini glasses and garnish with fresh mint or basil leaves.